Aliyiah7/ELK-stack-project/README.md

 - _Which file is the playbook? *Elk-playbook.yml* Where do you copy it? */etc/ansible*
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-[Refer to file](Hosts/Webservers_and_ELK).
+[Refer to the following file](Hosts/Webservers_and_ELK).
 How do I specify which machine to install the ELK server on versus which to install Filebeat on? *Give host a name and specify IP address under hosts*
 - _  Which URL do you navigate to in order to check that the ELK server is running? *Public IP of ELK "104.42.115.150:5601"*

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._